klassmann/udacity-portfolio/README.md

 - [X] - iPhone 8 Plus
 - [X] - iPhone X

+## Extra Information
+The file `portfolio/css/debug.css` is used for debugging the box layout.

 ## License
 You can't use this project as your project for Udacity, but you can use for study purposes if you want.